 Congratulations on the turnaround of your situation from what I recall was a big disappointment for you (not getting the Accenture offer) to a big win (getting the Oliver Wyman offer).

-I'm glad my guidance and advice was useful in helping you launch your career.
+I'm glad my guidance and advice were useful in helping you launch your career.

 Also let me recognize you for the enormous effort you took to improve your skills.
-I think 150 live practice cases is the record so far of the most practice cases by any one of my readers.
+I think 150 live practice cases is close to a record of the most practice cases by any one of my students.

 It is very significant that you participated in my LOMS program (with your interview actually being in the LOMS program and receiving the LOMS program as a participation gift) and you did the majority of your 150 practice cases before you even knew if you had another chance at an interview.